Empedocles (490 BC to 430 BC)

 Elements and Qualities

-The Earth is at the Center, most dense.
+To summarize, the Earth is at the Center, most dense.
 Water also moves downward and surrounds the Earth

 Fire is the lightest and highest.
 Air also moves upward and supports the Fire.